An angler fly casting for steelhead.

 Ontario is surrounded by the Great Lakes, and nearly every river that flows into Lake Ontario, Lake Erie, Lake Huron, and Southern Georgian Bay will get some type of steelhead run.

-Some runs may be as big as 40,000 steelhead on some rivers in some years, and others might be under 100 steelhead, most Southern Ontario rivers that are 20 feet wide or more would get 1000 to 4000 with some like the Wilmot and Duffins getting more.
+Some runs may be as big as 40,000 steelhead on some rivers in some years, and others might be under 100 steelhead.
+Most Southern Ontario rivers that are 20 feet wide or more would get 1000 to 4000, with some, like the Wilmot and Duffins getting more.

 FLY FISHING METHODS FOR STEELHEAD